utopia-foss/utopia/doc/usage/eval/plotting/custom_funcs.rst

 The :py:func:`~dantro.plot.utils.plot_func.is_plot_func` decorator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When defining a plot function, we recommend using this decorator.
 It takes care of providing essential information to the :py:class:`~utopya.eval.plotcreators.PyPlotCreator` and makes it easy to configure those parameters relevant for the plot function.
-For example, to specify which creator should be used for the plot function, the ``creator_type`` can be given.
+For example, to specify which creator should be used for the plot function, the ``creator`` argument can specify the name of a creator.
 To control usage of the data transformation framework, the ``use_dag`` flag can be used and the ``required_dag_tags`` argument can specify which data tags the plot function expects.